eth-csem/csemlib/README.rst

 ^^^^^^^^^^^^^

 The code block below shows an example where the CSEM is extracted onto a spherical depth slice at 200 km depth.
+This writes a VTK file that can be visualized with Paraview, for example.

 .. code-block:: python